vlobos-ossandon/vlobos-ossandon.github.io/about.md

 </p>

 <p align="justify">
 My first step into research was through teaching.
 I have taught courses related to Information Systems at FEN and to Web Intelligence in the Engineering Faculty.
-More details of my teaching journey can be found [here.](https://vlobos-ossandon.github.io/teaching/).
+More details of my teaching journey can be found <a href="https://vlobos-ossandon.github.io/teaching/" target="_blank">here</a>.
 </p>

 <p align="justify">